perseusEngineering/candidate-coding-challenges/devops-challenges/README.md

 # DevOps Perseus Challenge

-For this challenge we had the following scenario:

-You being part of a team, migrating they self hosted application to cloud environment.
+You are part of a team that is migrating a self hosted application to a cloud environment.
-The stackholders of this project with product and tech team raised this task for your team with some acceptance criterias:
+The stakeholders of this task provided the following acceptance criteria:

 - The application will run in a minikube